Scheduled Orders

 Figure D

-1. Click the “Run Timer” button highlighted in Figure A above to delete a schedule.
+1. Click the “Delete” button highlighted in Figure A above to delete a scheduled order.

 2. The form highlighted in Figure E will appear on your screen.